cmac-duke/s-1lab-website/README.md

 brew install hugo
 ```

-In the future, you may update your homebrew packages by entering: `brew update`
+In the future, you may update your homebrew packages by entering: `brew update` and then `brew upgrade`

 ### Cloning the repo